Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at 11AM!!!

 Locally-sourced food and home goods to round out your CSA box!
 Save trips to the grocery store and get what you need delivered inside your LUCSA share.

-For returning LUCSA members, we’re doing Add-Ons a little differently these days… you will access the Shop through your very own member portal!
+Access the Shop through your very own member portal!
 Link below…

 NOTES FROM THE FARM: